billsix/cprogrammingbook/doc/08-Specialized.rst

 all in the same source file.

-The Standard warns that declarations which refer to the same thing must all have compatible type, or the behaviour of the program will be undefined.
+The Standard warns that declarations which refer to the same thing must all have compatible type, or the behavior of the program will be undefined.
 A full description of compatible type is given later; for the moment you can take it to mean that, except for the use of the